 10 cases, not from the case log, covering a range of topics in the chosen discipline are selected by the candidate for written in depth case reports.
 These case reports include a complete presentation of the case, illustrations where necessary, literature review on the subject with references and a discussion.
 The candidates must demonstrate a comprehensive understanding of the topic.
 Generally, a case report should contain 2000 words +/- 10%, excluding references and appendix.

-Cases for the case reports can be collected only after the official enrolment at the University of Luxembourg.
+Cases for the case reports can be collected only after the official enrolment.
 Cases collected before the official enrolment will not be accepted.

 Practical work at your clinic/practice (Module V): 20 ECTS credits